msoodb/Dunn/docs/source/index.rst

 .. toctree::

+   ready
    usage
    api

-Dunn has its documentation hosted on Read the Docs.
+Dunn has its documentation hosted on `Read the Docs <https://dunn.readthedocs.io/en/dunn/.>`